-Don’t Give Hong Kong’s Government the Credit
+How Hong Kong Did It

 The people of Hong Kong know who’s actually behind the city’s success.
 A recent poll of 23 nations found that Hong Kong came in third-lowest in citizens’ scoring of their government’s handling of the crisis.
 They know their reality is difficult, but they also refuse to surrender to despair.

 There’s a lesson here, as the United States deals with staggering levels of incompetence at the federal level.
-Stories have been written by doctors in major hospitals in the U.S. on how they tried to source masks in the black market and disguised PPE shipments in food trucks to avoid them being seized by the federal government.
+Stories have been written by doctors in major hospitals in the U.S. about how they tried to source masks in the black market and disguised PPE shipments in food trucks to avoid their seizure by the federal government.
 As Taiwan and South Korea show, timely response by a competent government can make the difference between surrendering to a major outbreak and returning to a well-functioning, open society without lockdowns or deaths.
 But Hong Kong also teaches that people aren’t helpless, even when their government isn’t helpful.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.